TimRoller/TimRoller.github.io/about.md

 In 2014, I receieved the CFA designation, and am a memeber of the CFA Society of San Francisco.
 I then worked in San Mateo evaluating equity investments for a Family Office.
 More recently, I engineered analytics and reporting operations for a heavily regulated Bank.

-In my free time I've been developing crypto portfolio analytics in python and posting them to <a href="https://github.com/TimRoller/Crypto-Portfolio-Analytics">My GitHub Repo</a>.
+In my free time I try to play as much basketball as much as possible, and get outside with my dog, Sierra.
+I've also been developing crypto portfolio analytics in python and uploading them to my <a href="https://github.com/TimRoller/Crypto-Portfolio-Analytics">GitHub</a> page.

 Thanks for reading!